 Dynamic impact of ice mass loss in the Andes on terrestrial, limnic and marine ecosystems

-Scientists and marine engineers from Germany, Argentina and Chile are collaborating in the infrastructure project DynAMo (BMBF LAT16STRUC-039) to form a concept for a marine-terrestrial observation system for the Beagle Channel and adjacent regions of the Andes mountain chain (Cordillera Darwin).
-Due to rapid climate change in southern Patagonia and the West Antarctic, the Andes glaciers are on the decline and the marine ecosystems are changing under the influence of meltwater.
-At the same time, the population is growing in southern Argentina and Chile resulting in enhanced domestic and industrial wastewater release and pollution.
-Demands for human usage in an area previously considered as untouched and pristine are increasing fast and sustainable management of the coastal ecosystems is required.
+Within the infrastructure project DynAMo (BMBF funded; ID: LAT16STRUC-039) scientists and marine engineers from Germany, Argentina, Chile and the USA are collaborating to develop a concept for a marine-terrestrial observation network within and along the Beagle Channel and its adjacent regions of the Andes mountain chain (Cordillera Darwin).
+Due to rapid climate changes in southern Patagonia and the West Antarctic, the Andes glaciers are retreating while marine ecosystems along those are changing due to the increasing influence of meltwater.
+At the same time, the population in southern Argentina and Chile is growing, leading to enhanced domestic and industrial wastewater releases and pollution.
+Demands for human usage in an area previously considered as 'untouched' and 'pristine' are increasing fast and sustainable management of the coastal ecosystems is required.
 The project partners are therefore collaborating with local fishery organizations and artisanal aquaculture companies.

-Scientists of the AWI, the Universities of Oldenburg and Erlangen-Nuernberg, as well as of the Institute for Chemistry and Biology of the Sea in Wilhelmshaven work with colleagues from Argentina (CADIC, Ushuaia) and Chile (IDEAL Center, Valdivia) to develop an observation system for the entire Beagle Channel.
-The aim is to analyze and document the ecosystem status to allow for sustainable management in the future.
+Scientists from AWI, the Universities Oldenburg and Erlangen, as well as of the Institute for Chemistry and Biology of the Sea (ICBM) in Wilhelmshaven work together with colleagues from Argentina (CADIC, Ushuaia) and Chile (IDEAL Center, Valdivia) to develop an observation network for the entire Beagle Channel.
+The aim is to analyse and document the ecosystem status and to allow for sustainable management in the future.